 RoadTrip - is the synod-sponsored retreat for High School and generally occurs in the Winter in Ocean City, MD.
 The weekend includes small group studies, large group activities, high-energy worship and lots of fun!
 Retreats are a great way for youth to connect with others who share their faith and begin to recognize their part in the larger church.

 Youth Sunday - one Sunday a year, the youth take over planning and leading the worship service.
 You can believe it is nothing like you've ever experienced before.
 Planning begins with the youth choosing a theme and then developing teams to plan out each part of the service.
-The teams handle everything from choosing the texts to creating a sermon drama, choreographing a liturgical dance, crafting a children's message, writing the prayers, and serving as ushers and communion assistants.
-Music is provided by the youth praise band.
+The teams handle everything from choosing the texts to creating a sermon drama, choreographing a liturgical dance, crafting a children's message, writing the prayers, providing music and serving as ushers and communion assistants.
 It is always a touching and high-energy experience!

 Lutheran Youth Organization (LYO) - is the high school youth leadership program for the Delaware-Maryland Synod.
 High school youth are organized into one of five teams to discover their God-given gifts and sharpen their skills for service in the Synod, their own congregation, and surrounding community.
 Each team is mentored by at least two adults.
 LYO members help facilitate both the middle school and high school retreats.
 Applications for the upcoming program year are accepted the spring and summer prior on the DE-MD synod website.